 Crickets are popular as a live food source for carnivorous pets like frogs, lizards, salamanders, and spiders.
 Feeding crickets with nutritious food in order to pass the nutrition onto animals that eat them is known as gut loading.
 Crickets are also eaten by humans in some cultures

-Crickets are pests that can destroy a nation's economy.
+Crickets are pests that can destroy the economy of a nation.
 They can destroy a whole crop field.
-In some cases they can even damage fabric and grain stock.
-They may carry some germs which can cause skin disorder.
-Crickets sometimes causes disturbance in traffic too.
+In some cases, they can even damage fabric and grain stock.
+They may carry some germs which can cause skin disorders.
+Crickets sometimes cause disturbance in traffic too.

 Control & Prevention Tips